awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.rst

 * Enable third-party cookies in your web browser, and then try opening the |env| again.
 To enable third-party cookies:

-  * For Apple Safari, see `Manage cookies and website data using Safari <https://support.apple.com/kb/PH21411>`_ on the Apple Support website.
+  * For Apple Safari, see `Manage cookies and website data in Safari <https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac>`_ on the Apple Support website.
   * For Google Chrome, see **Change your cookie settings** in `Clear, enable, and manage cookies in Chrome <https://support.google.com/chrome/answer/95647>`_ on the Google Chrome Help website.
   * For Internet Explorer, see **To block or allow all cookies** in `Description of Cookies <https://support.microsoft.com/help/260971/description-of-cookies>`_ on the Microsoft Support website.
   * For Mozilla Firefox, see the **Accept third party cookies** setting in `Enable and disable cookies that websites use to track your preferences <https://support.mozilla.org/kb/enable-and-disable-cookies-website-preferences>`_ on the Mozilla Support website.